Pete Latzo: Life after boxing

 Latzo left Scranton to reside in Marven Gardens, a suburb of Atlantic City, in Margate, NJ, near the end of his boxing career around 1928.

 He found work as a welder during his boxing retirement, and pursued welding as a career until his death.
 He was a visible figure at many of the affairs of the Veteran Boxer Association Ring #9 events around the state of New Jersey.
 He was married to the former Catherine McHale, with whom he had a daughter.

-He died at Atlantic City Hospital, after gall bladder surgery in July 1968, having suffered from gall bladder ailments since his boxing retirement.
+He died at the age of sixty-six in Atlantic City Hospital after gall bladder surgery in July 1968, having suffered from gall bladder ailments since his boxing retirement.
 His gall bladder issues may well have been a result of his boxing history as he was frequently the victim of brutal body blows to the stomach and both sides of his abdomen.
 He had had major surgery of some form in 1937 when he fist retired from boxing, and a boxing benefit was held for him in December of that year.
-He was only sixty-six when he died.
-His funeral was at Scranton, Pennsylvania's Holy Rosary Church on July 11, and he was buried in the city's Cathedral Cemetery, where his wife Catherine was laid to rest two years later.
+His funeral was held at Scranton, Pennsylvania's Holy Rosary Church on July 11, and he was buried in the city's Cathedral Cemetery, where his wife Catherine was laid to rest two years later.